cgwire/kitsu/docs/faq/README.md

 Per default, Kitsu will load all the Task Types of your status library into your production.

+![Setting Task Type new](../img/faq/setting_task_new.png)

 But you can choose to use only specific Task Types, depending of the type of your production.

-For example you can create a 2D and A CGI workflow on your library, and add the needed task type into this production.
+For example you can create a 2D and A CGI workflow on your library, and add the needed task types into this production.

-On the **Action Menu**, choose on the drop down menu the "Setting"

-![Setting Task Type new](../img/faq/setting_task_new.png)

-On the "Task Status" tab, you can choose which status you want to use on this production, validate your choice with the "add" button.
+On the "Task Types" tab, you can choose which status you want to use on this production, validate your choice with the "add" button.

 ![Setting Add Task Type](../img/faq/setting_task_add.png)

-### How to select speticific Asset Types for a production?
+### How to select specific Asset Types for a production?

 On the **Action Menu**, choose on the drop down menu the "Setting"